DominikN/docs_new/docs/tutorials/howtostart/rosbot2r-quick-start.md

 id: rosbot2r-quick-start
 ---

-ROSbot 2R is an autonomous, open source robot platforms for research and quick prototyping use cases.
-It can be used as learning platforms for Robot Operating System (ROS) as well as a base for a variety of robotic applications like inspection robots, custom service robots etc.
+ROSbot 2R is an autonomous, open source robot platform for research and quick prototyping use cases.
+It can be used as a learning platform for Robot Operating System (ROS) as well as a base for a variety of robotic applications like inspection robots, custom service robots etc.

 If you don't have one, you can get it [here](https://store.husarion.com/).